TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Introduction

 Recognizing these emerging threats, governments and international coalitions have begun to act.
-The European Union’s AI Act \cite{laux2024trustworthy}, for instance, classifies AI applications in domains like law, medicine, and finance as “high-risk,” requiring rigorous oversight, transparency, and human accountability.
-Similar initiatives include the U.S. AI Bill of Rights \cite{ostp2022aibill} and the Bletchley Declaration \cite{aiss2023safetytesting}, reflecting a global consensus that general-purpose AI systems must be auditable, safe, and aligned with domain-specific ethical norms.
-The recently published International Scientific Report on the Safety of Advanced AI \cite{bengio2025international} underscores this urgency, highlighting that AI-generated harms—from privacy violations to systemic bias and misinformation—are already manifesting, while risk mitigation tools remain immature and unevenly applied.
+The European Union’s AI Act \citep{laux2024trustworthy}, for instance, classifies AI applications in domains like law, medicine, and finance as “high-risk,” requiring rigorous oversight, transparency, and human accountability.
+Similar initiatives include the U.S. AI Bill of Rights \citep{ostp2022aibill} and the Bletchley Declaration \citep{aiss2023safetytesting}, reflecting a global consensus that general-purpose AI systems must be auditable, safe, and aligned with domain-specific ethical norms.
+The recently published International Scientific Report on the Safety of Advanced AI \citep{bengio2025international} underscores this urgency, highlighting that AI-generated harms—from privacy violations to systemic bias and misinformation—are already manifesting, while risk mitigation tools remain immature and unevenly applied.

-Despite recent advancements, existing benchmarks predominantly focus on evaluating LLMs in terms of accuracy and domain-specific understanding \cite{guha2023legalbench, abacha2024medec, chen2021finqa}.
-While these benchmarks assess competence in fields like finance, law, and medicine, they often neglect to measure whether models adhere to professional ethical standards \cite{liu-etal-2025-propainsight, hui-etal-2024-toxicraft}.
-Current evaluations often lack the granularity required to assess whether models align with formal codes of conduct in professional domains \cite{han2024medsafetybench}.
+Existing benchmarks predominantly focus on evaluating LLMs in terms of accuracy and domain-specific understanding \citep{guha2023legalbench, abacha2024medec, chen2021finqa}.
+These benchmarks assess competence in fields like finance, law, and medicine, but they often neglect to measure whether models adhere to professional ethical standards.
+Current evaluations often lack the granularity required to assess whether models align with formal codes of conduct in professional domains \citep{han2024medsafetybench}.
 This limits the ability of regulators, developers, and end-users to identify safety risks and ensure accountability.

-To address this gap, we introduce Trident-Bench, a benchmark designed to systematically assess LLMs’ adherence to domain-specific safety standards in high-stakes fields.
-Trident-Bench comprises realistic, scenario-driven examples grounded in professional guidelines from domains such as finance, law, and medicine—including the CFA Institute’s Standards of Professional Conduct \cite{cfa_ethics2025}, the American Bar Association’s Model Rules \cite{aba_methics2025}, and the American Medical Association’s Principles of Medical Ethics \cite{ama_ethics2025}.
-Each example includes a harmful prompt that reflects unsafe or noncompliant behavior within the domain, paired with an expected safe response that demonstrates risk-aware and compliant behavior.
-This design enables us to evaluate whether LLMs reinforce or mitigate potential safety violations—such as giving misleading financial advice, suggesting legally risky actions, or proposing unsafe medical interventions—in realistic, domain-specific settings.